-

 - Most watercolor

-and became dependent on domestic sources.
+imports and developed domestic sources.

 -

-than is known of British manufacture.
-We are gathering information
+is known of British manufacture.

 -